dotarj/protobuf-net-data/README.md

         dt.Load(reader);
     }

-### Serialize an IDataReader into a buffer... and back again
+Serialize an IDataReader into a buffer... and back again:

     Stream buffer = new MemoryStream();